Boat trip to the ice fjord

-Join a two-hour tour where we sail to where gigantic icebergs in the northern part of the fjord are stranded.
-You can see the structure of the ice, hear the sound and feel the cold streaming out.
-The icebergs reach up to 100 meters above sea level.
-These large pieces of ice have broken off from the most productive glacier in the northern hemisphere, Sermeq Kujalleq.
-This is one of the few glaciers through which the Greenland ice cap reaches the sea.
-Sermeq Kujalleq is one of the fastest (19 m per day) and most active glaciers in the world, producing approximately 20 billion tons of ice every year.
-From the Icefjord the icebergs get to open sea just in front of the city of Ilulissat and they start travelling north before turning south and into the Atlantic Ocean.
+The icebergs soar more than 300 feet above sea level.
+These gigantic shards of ice have broken off from Sermeq Kujalleq - the most productive glacier in the northern hemisphere.
+This is one of the few glaciers by which the Greenland ice cap reaches the sea.
+Sermeq Kujalleq is one of the fastest moving, 60 ft per day, and most active glaciers in the world, producing about 20 billion tons of ice yearly.
+The icebergs reach the open sea in front of the city of Ilulissat and commence traveling northward before turning south, into the Atlantic Ocean.

 The Ilulissat Icefjord became a UNESCO Word Heritage Site in 2004.
 It´s no wonder.
 The visual spectacle of this vast sheet of ice accompanied by the dramatic soundtrack of a fast-moving glacial ice stream calving into an iceberg-strewn fjord make this an unforgettable experience.